 IDS now realises that he has backed the wrong horse, that the people of Britain in 2003 are not all Guardian-reading clots, obsessed with gay rights and "being European".
 Instead, the people are as conservative as they have ever been - concerned and dismayed about asylum; sickened by crime and the weak judges who encourage it; up in arms about the treatment of Tony Martin - and appalled by the guitar-strumming, epicene idiocy of Tony Blair.

 Astonishingly, things now seem to be coming apart for Blair, providing the Tories with their biggest chance yet to speak for the ordinary British people - that much-maligned "Middle England".
-Yet like the Northern Ireland police, IDS and his party have been reformed and disarmed - tricked into taking a backseat, softly-softly role when they
+Yet like the Northern Ireland police, IDS and his party have been reformed and disarmed - tricked into taking a backseat, softly-softly role when they should have been out there fighting!

 Yet IDS could still stage a comeback for our party.
 As Peter Robinson of the DUP said recently at a House of Commons meeting of the powerful Swinton Circle (an activist Tory group): "If Iain came out flying the blue flag - the Union flag - he might just make the party recognisable again".
 However, there is more to do than that.